 Purpose

-The Social Sciences at Imperial Task and Finish Group (SSTFG) has been established by the Vice-Provost (Research and Enterprise) to undertake a strategic exploration of Social Sciences at Imperial.
-The Group will assess the University’s current activities in this domain and provide recommendations to inform future opportunities, with a particular focus on enhancing visibility, transdisciplinary competence, impact, and collaboration.
-Recommendations will be delivered to the University Research and Enterprise Board (UREB) and, if appropriate, the University Management Board (UMB) on how Social Sciences should be positioned, communicated, and structured across the University to maximise impact, alignment with institutional priorities, and interdisciplinary engagement within a conceptual framework of transdisciplinary convergence science as a core element of the Imperial Strategy: Science for humanity.
+The Social Sciences at Imperial Task and Finish Group (SSTFG) was established by the Vice-Provost (Research and Enterprise) to undertake a strategic exploration of Social Sciences at Imperial.
+The Group assessed the University’s current activities in this domain and provided recommendations to inform future opportunities, with a particular focus on enhancing visibility, transdisciplinary competence, impact, and collaboration.
+The Group's recommendations were delivered to the University Research and Enterprise Board (UREB) to support decisions on how Social Sciences should be positioned, communicated, and structured across the University in alignment with the Imperial Strategy: Science for humanity.

 Objectives